deliveroo/routemaster-client-ex/README.md

 ```

 Mix installs dependencies in the project directory, in `./deps/`.
 This is very similar to what `npm` does.
 The compiled Elixir bytecode lives in `./_build/`.

+### Development Tools

+This project is setup with two development tools:

+* [Dialyzer](http://erlang.org/doc/man/dialyzer.html) (via [Dialyxir](https://github.com/jeremyjh/dialyxir)) is a static source code and bytecode analysis tool for the Erlang VM.
+It can be run with `mix dialyzer`.
+(The first time it will take some time to compile all the stdlib and create its lookup files in `~/.mix`.
+Successive runs will be fast.)
+* [Credo](https://github.com/rrrene/credo) is a static source code analysis tool for Elixir.
+It's very similar to Ruby's Rubocop.
+It can be run with `mix credo`.

 ## Configure